 The symptoms of flooding are 1. very high-pressure drop, that restricts the vapors to move up, 2. unstable levels and indicators, 3. temperature drop or low-temperature gradient across the flooded section of the tower, 4. change in products specifications or poor product quality, 5.
-One section (e.g. diesel) is flooding while the downstream section is dry out.
+One section (e.g. diesel) is flooding while the downstream section is drying out.

 As flooding is confirmed by the above-mentioned conditions, the column becomes less capable of handling higher vapor rates and high feed rates.
-Control actions to troubleshoot the flooding problem includes; reduce the liquid rates to the tower, reflux rates, stripping steam to the tower and crude heater outlet temperature should also be reduced according to the unit feed rate.
+Control actions to troubleshoot the flooding problem includes; reducing the liquid rates to the tower, reflux rates, stripping steam to the tower and crude heater outlet temperature should also be reduced according to the unit feed rate.
 Further, if flooding in the specific section is observed then the product draw-out rate can be increased.

 2. High Levels in Distillation Column

-In the distillation column, the levels of the tower bottom and draw-off trays are maintained constant by adjusting the products rate.
+In the distillation column, the levels of the tower bottom and draw-off trays are maintained constant by adjusting the product rate.
 Distillation towers are equipped with level indicators, that guide the control room operators to adjust the conditions accordingly.
 A too high level will cause the liquid to rise to the trays section of the tower and behave like flooding in the column showing the symptoms of low-temperature gradient, high-pressure drops, and poor fractionation efficiency.

 The stripping steam should be dry before it is put in service because water will rapidly vaporize creating a pressure surge and level fluctuations.
-Further, reduce feed rate and increase the product draw-out rate from the tower.
+Further, reduce the feed rate and increase the product draw-out rate from the tower.
 Physically verify the levels at the level glasses of where the problem is observed.
-Similarly, the rise in diesel and kerosene accumulator trays is also adjusted by controlling the flows of hot, cold refluxes and product draw-out rate.
-To control the high-level problem reduce the crude heater outlet temperature or increase product draw-out rate.
+Similarly, the rise in diesel and kerosene accumulator trays is also adjusted by controlling the flows of hot, and cold refluxes and product draw-out rate.
+To control the high-level problem reduce the crude heater outlet temperature or increase the product draw-out rate.

 3. Dry Trays

 The dry trays scenario is the reverse of flooding because in flooding the trays are filled with liquid while dry trays are empty of liquid.
 This situation may arise when the product withdrawn rate is higher than the quantity of internal reflux and the feed rate is lower in the column.
 In this case, the trays below the draw-off point run dry, and as a result, no fractionation takes place.
 At the same time, there is no sufficient liquid present to maintain the levels in the stripper draw-off trays and side-cut strippers.
-The tower or section of the tower with dry trays will have low-pressure drop and low-temperature gradient.
+The tower or section of the tower with dry trays will have a low-pressure drop and low-temperature gradient.